 As globally recommended by the WHO, DOTS (Directly Observed Treatment, Short Course) is one of the most important components of the National TB strategy in Ethiopia.
 In addition to DOTS, community based TB care and control interventions have been implemented through Health Extension Program.
 Despite the implementation of these strategies, the TB case detection rate remains below 50%.
 One of the main reasons is the lack of a simple, fast and accurate diagnostic method.

 The AHRI-APOPO project has two lines of research: enhanced case finding among presumptive TB cases attending TB clinics in Addis Ababa and mass screening of inmates and prison staff in 35 prisons across Ethiopia so as to find active TB cases.

 The enhanced case finding project aims to contribute to the national tuberculosis control program of Ethiopia by increasing the number of identified TB patients by at least 35% in the short term, whilst building a local capacity of TB detection rats and quality personnel to create a long term impact on reducing the TB problem in Ethiopia.
 Skoll Foundation granted funding for the (construction of the facility and equipment procurement and 2 years operation.
-Since March 2018, 42 public health centers in Addis Ababa city are participating and about 350 patients that were missed by the conventional diagnostic method were found through this project.
+Since 2019, 63 public health centers in Addis Ababa city are participating.
 We are collaborating with the Addis Ababa City Administration Health Bureau and the National Tuberculosis and Leprosy Control Program for a timely treatment initiation for patients that are caught through this project.
 We are also aiming to increase the number of participating public and private health facilities at least to 75.